Mundez-the-man/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5. a function that prints 10 times the numbers, from 0 to 14
 6. a function that draws a straight line in the terminal
 7. a function that draws a diagonal line
+8. a function that prints a square
+9.